 Know that some women, even with diet, exercise, and breastfeeding, find postpartum weight loss slow going.
 Instead of letting this get you down, be patient with yourself and reach out for support.
 You’ll find many new moms going through this together.

 Take good care of yourself

 Allow yourself time to rest and recover after giving birth and try to let go of any weight related stress.
-The weight will come off gradually by following healthy lifestyle habits: healthful eating, enough sleep (we know this is all relative!), plenty of water, some light to moderate exercise and whatever helps you feel at peace.
+The weight loss will occur gradually by following healthy lifestyle habits: healthful eating, enough sleep (we know this is all relative!), plenty of water, some light to moderate exercise, and whatever helps you feel at peace.

 Be realistic about your weight loss goals.
 Pregnancy changes the shape of our bodies and motherhood changes the shape of our lives, so keep noticing where your joy is.